StartBlogCaution trapRecognise phishing e-mails - avoid damage

 1. supplier / offer

-If you receive a message threatening, for example, imminent disaster regarding your PayPal account or your Netflix account, but you don't want to use the service in question, you should contact your service provider. not booked at all then the matter is closed for you - no matter how convincingly the e-mail is faked.
+If you receive a message threatening, for example, imminent disaster regarding your PayPal account or your Netflix account, but you don't want to use the service in question, you should contact your service provider. not booked at all then the matter is closed for you - no matter how convincingly the e-mail is falsified.
 So first check: Is it even possible that the facts described concern me?

 Subject